hanle23/GCP_VM_Deployer/README.md

 The command line will shows names of the successfully deployed project_id and completion time if USER_TIMER is set to TRUE

+The current repo has 2 branches, main branch is stable and config-setup is in production.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Roadmap

+- [] Finish packaging config-setup branch
 - [] Re-configure the setup.py file
 - [] Create Web API retriever
 - [] Create Database